November 1, 2, 3 & 8

 Parking Permits will not be issued to parents and family members.
 These vehicles must find parking on the street.

 The State of Jefferson Scavenger Hunt questions were constructed with the intent that all answers could be found in a middle school, branch library and/or the Internet.
-The teams were encouraged to use people resources (teachers, parents, community members) to get tips and leads if they came to an impasse or did not know how to proceed.
+The teams are encouraged to use people resources (teachers, parents, community members) to get tips and leads if they come to an impasse or did not know how to proceed.

 The goals of the State of Jefferson Middle School Scavenger Hunt are:

-- Students will increase knowledge of how to access information.
+- Students will increase knowledge of how to locate information.

 - Students will learn teamwork and organization in an academic arena.